Lequyerj/MuscleFibre/README.md

 conda install -c conda-forge tifffile conda install -c conda-forge opencv
 ```
-Wihtin this GitHub repository, go to releases on the right to download the weights.pth file.
+Now, within this GitHub repository, go to releases on the right to download the weights.pth file.
 Place this file in the master directory.

 # Usage
 Place all images you want to segment in the input folder.
 Run the fully automated pass, by navigating to the master directory and running the following command: